Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 As shown in Fig. \ref{figsetup}, we consider a networked ISAC system comprising $M$ BSs, $N$ TMTs, a central controller (CC), $K$ single-antenna CUs per BS, and a sensing target.
-Each BS is equipped with $N_{\mathrm{t}}$ transmitting antennas, while each TMT has a single receiving antenna \footnote{ The single-antenna TMT setting does not limit generality, as multiple antennas can be employed to enhance localization performance at the cost of AoA estimation and receiver beamforming, with the proposed algorithms remaining applicable. }.
-In the considered networked ISAC system, both BSs and TMTs are connected to the CC via fronthaul links \cite{huangCoordinatedPowerControl2022, zhangTargetLocalizationCooperative2024}.
-The BSs transmit ISAC signals to their associated CUs and to the target, while the TMTs, deployed near \footnote{Based on coarse priori knowledge of the target location, which can be obtained from preliminary sensing (e.g., initially deploying TMTs over a wider area for a rough estimate), the TMTs can be flexibly redeployed closer to the target than the BSs.
-As a result, localization accuracy is improved without limiting sensing coverage.} the target in a distributed manner, are responsible for collecting reflected signals and forwarding them to the CC for target localization.
-Finally, the CC coordinates the ISAC signal transmission and processes sensing signals to determine the target's location.
-This setup can be rapidly deployed using existing cellular networks to monitor the trajectories of low-speed targets, such as the elderly or children, thereby enhancing public safety search and rescue capabilities, which is one of the use cases of ISAC systems recognized by the 3rd Generation Partnership Project (3GPP) \cite{3gppTR22837}.
+Each BS is equipped with $N_{\mathrm{t}}$ transmitting antennas, while each TMT has a single receiving antenna\footnote{ { The single-antenna TMT setting does not limit generality, as multiple antennas can be employed to enhance localization performance at the cost of AoA estimation and receiver beamforming, with the proposed algorithms remaining applicable. }}.
+In this architecture, both the BSs and TMTs are connected to the CC via fronthaul links to facilitate data exchange and establish clock synchronization \cite{huangCoordinatedPowerControl2022, zhangTargetLocalizationCooperative2024}.
+Specifically, TMTs are envisioned as portable, nomadic sensing nodes (e.g., sensors or radar units) that utilize accessible wired infrastructure interfaces to ensure reliable interconnection with other network elements.
+In terms of operation, the BSs transmit ISAC signals to simultaneously serve their associated CUs and illuminate the target.
+The TMTs, which are deployed near\footnote{ Leveraging coarse a priori location knowledge, TMTs operate in a quasi-static manner to cover specific regions of interest, rather than performing continuous real-time target tracking.
+Redeployment occurs solely when new monitoring tasks emerge in different areas.
+This region-centric strategy positions TMTs in significantly closer proximity to potential targets than distant BSs, thereby enhancing localization accuracy while maintaining deployment flexibility and mitigating the prohibitive overhead associated with frequent physical relocation. } the target in a distributed manner, are tasked with collecting the reflected signals and forwarding them to the CC for target localization.
+Finally, the CC coordinates the ISAC transmission and processes the sensing data to estimate the target's location.
+This architecture can be deployed over existing cellular networks to monitor the trajectories of vulnerable low-speed targets, such as the elderly or children, thereby enhancing public safety search and rescue capabilities \cite{3gppTR22837}, {albeit with practical overheads associated with TMT placement, synchronization, and coordination.}